 Harvey Weinstein retrial ends with mistrial on rape charge

-The Harvey Weinstein retrial in New York took another dramatic turn Thursday when the judge declared a mistrial on the last undecided charge.
+The Harvey Weinstein retrial in New York took another dramatic turn Thursday when the judge declared a mistrial on the remaining undecided charge.

+The mistrial comes a day after the jury foreperson said he was threatened by another juror and did not feel safe.
+He was given a security detail when he returned to court Thursday, and the judge asked whether he felt he could keep deliberating.
+He replied, "No, I'm sorry."

+The judge then thanked the jury for their time and said the decision to declare a mistrial did not reflect on them.

 The jury returned a partial verdict Wednesday, finding Weinstein guilty of criminal sexual assault against Miriam Haley and not guilty of criminal sexual assault against Kaja Sokola.

-At the time, the jury told the judge they had not yet reached a verdict on the charge of third-degree rape against Jessica Mann, and the judge said they would continue deliberating Thursday.
+At the time, the jury said they had not yet reached a verdict on the remaining charge of third-degree rape against Jessica Mann, and the judge said they would continue deliberating Thursday.

-The judge asked the jury foreperson Thursday morning if he felt they could continue and he replied, "No, I'm sorry."
-The judge then thanked the jury for their time and said the decision to declare a mistrial did not reflect on them.

-Some jurors said they were disappointed as they left court, saying they took the case seriously and gave it their best.
-They said most of the jury felt Weinstein should be convicted of rape, but it came down to one juror who did not want to change his mind.

 Weinstein did not appear to have much of a reaction to the mistrial ruling.
-He could now face another retrial in New York on the rape charge.
+He may now face another retrial on the rape charge.

-Mann testified for days, as she did in Weinstein's 2020 trial, alleging he raped her in a Manhattan hotel room in 2013.
-She said it happened during a consensual relationship that continued for years afterward, telling the jury she "compartmentalized" the pain he caused.

-Weinstein's lawyers emphasized she kept seeing him, accepting invitations and sending him messages.
+A new trial date has not been set, but lawyers will return for a status hearing on July 2 to discuss the future of the case.

-Manhattan prosecutor Nicole Blumberg said Mann will be ready to go to trial a third time after the judge ended deliberations.
-A new trial date has not been set, but the next status hearing was scheduled for July 2.
+Manhattan prosecutor Nicole Blumberg said Mann is ready to go to trial a third time.

 The deliberations among the seven women and five men on the jury were seemingly tense.